chirucodes/aiml/README.md

 - Flickr 30K.
 A collection of 30 thousand described images taken from flickr.com.
 - Common Objects in Context (COCO).
 A collection of more than 120 thousand images with descriptions

-### What approaches we have taken for judging a best model?
+### What approaches we have taken for finding a best model?
-We have trained multiple models with various hyper parameters as described the below,
+We have trained multiple pre-trained models with various hyper parameters and finalise the model which is giving a good accuracy as described the below,
 <table>
 <thead>
   <th>Dataset</th>